 Even though that is how I have done it in the past, I would recommend disclosing your medication just to make things easier.
-This is the the especially the case if you’re traveling with accessories associated with your liquid medication such as freezer packs, IV bags, pumps and syringes.
+This is especially the case if you’re traveling with accessories associated with your liquid medication such as freezer packs, IV bags, pumps, and syringes.

 If TSA does notice your liquids or you tell them about them, the medically required liquids will be subjected to additional screening that could include being asked to open the container.
 They might also even pour the substance into another container or simply test out a small sample of the medication.
 So just be prepared to pop the top if you are asked to.

 Note: You will not have to put your liquid medications into a Ziploc bag.

 How to pack medication for a flight in a carry-on or checked bag

 TSA will allow you to bring your medication onto a plane via carry-on or checked baggage.

 Obviously, you will not have access to your checked baggage when you are flying in the plane so if you are in doubt about whether or not you might need access to your medication, then I highly recommend that you pack it in your carry-on.